lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 ```

 This transformation of the data assures to cancel the effect of the
-absolute intensities of the quantitive features along the rows, to
+absolute intensities of the quantitative features along the rows, to
 focus subsequent analyses on the relative profiles along the
 sub-cellular fractions.

 The same `normalise` function (or `normalize`, both spellings are
 supported) can also be applied in the first case described
 above.
 Different normalisation methods such as mean or median scaling,
-variance stabilitation or quantile normalisation, to cite a few, can
+variance stabilisation or quantile normalisation, to cite a few, can
 be applied to accomodation different needs.

 Before combination, the two replicates in the `hl` data that we